verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] What if you get the procedure done and all of a sudden she’s kvetching about your asshole being too dark?
 Maybe incur further.
 - [ ] This is a fart in the timeline of your life.
 - [ ] You get to go to great parties in a black SUV and you can smoke cigarettes in the car and scream out of the sunroof and all that cliche shit.
+- [ ] soundtrack their break ups, their recovery, their crazy nights out, their revenge, their love, their lives.